A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 • how alert, orientated or conversational they usually are

-• what they can normally do for themselves
+• what they normally manage alone

-• what support they normally need
+• what support they usually need

 • how they normally respond to stress, infection, medication or pain

-“Not themselves” needs translation.
+“They’re not themselves” needs translation.

-Instead of saying only:
+Instead of only saying:

-“They are not right.”
+“They’re not right.”

 “They normally eat and drink well.
 Since yesterday they have barely touched food and are much sleepier than usual.”